Employer of Record

 Overtime pay in Spain refers to working hours that exceed the normal agreed-upon working hours.
 These regulations are crucial for both employers and employees to ensure fair compensation and adherence to labor laws.

-• Voluntary Nature: Overtime work in Spain is generally voluntary, except when it is stipulated in a collective agreement.
-Employees have the right to accept or decline overtime work without facing repercussions.
+• Voluntary Nature: Overtime work in Spain is generally voluntary, except when it is stipulated in a collective agreement or is necessary under the legal exceptions.

-• Compensation: Employees are compensated for overtime either through additional pay in their paycheck, which must be at least equivalent to normal working hours, or by receiving compensatory rest periods within the next four months.
-This flexibility aims to balance the needs of employers and the well-being of employees.
+• Compensation: Employees are compensated for overtime either through additional pay in their paycheck, which must not be lower than the value of ordinary hours, or by receiving compensatory rest within the period established by law or agreement.

-• Maximum Hours:There is a maximum limit of 80 overtime hours per year per employee in Spain.
-This restriction aims to safeguard employees from excessive work hours while allowing flexibility for occasional additional work.
+• Maximum Hours:There is a maximum limit of 80 overtime hours per year per employee in Spain, excluding certain categories such as overtime compensated with rest in due time.

-• Recording and Documentation:Employers are required to maintain a daily record of hours worked by employees, including overtime hours.
-This record is used to calculate overtime pay accurately and must be reflected in the employee’s payslip for transparency and compliance.
+• Recording and Documentation:Employers are required to maintain a daily record of hours worked where legally required, including the documentation needed for overtime and working time compliance.

 For more detailed guidance on overtime regulations or assistance with payroll management in Spain, please contact Mercans.
 We are committed to helping organizations navigate these regulations effectively and ensure compliance with labor standards